Mt. Rainier Photo Workshop

 Of all the fire-mountains which, like beacons, once blazed along the Pacific Coast, Mount Rainier is the noblest. — John Muir

 On a visit to Western Washington, you’re sure to see Mt.
 Rainier.
-Its snow and glacier-capped peak dominates the skyline at 14,410 feet above sea level.
-Mt.
-Rainier is the fifth National Park in the US, established in 1899.
-Native tribes know the volcano as Tahoma, but local residents call it “The Mountain.”
-When the clouds break during dreary winter weather and the dramatic peak appears, exclaiming “The Mountain is out” will have you sounding like a local.
+Its snow- and glacier-capped peak dominates the skyline at 14,410 feet above sea level.
+Established in 1899, Mt.
+Rainier is the fifth National Park in the US.
+Native tribes know the volcano as Tahoma, but locals call it “The Mountain.”
+When the clouds break during dreary winter weather, and the dramatic peak appears, exclaiming, “The Mountain is out,” will make you sound like a local.

 Summer is the ideal time to visit and photograph Mt.
 Rainier.
 Mid-summer weather is typically warm and dry.
 By the end of July, snow has finally melted off the trails at lower elevations, and spectacular wildflower meadows bloom.